Position title: Walk Manager

 We warmly invite qualified applicants to consider this opportunity to make a life changing impact on the millions living with Alzheimer’s, their caregivers and those that may be diagnosed with the disease in the future.
 Read on to learn more about the role, then visit our website www.alz.org to find out more about who we are and why we've been recognized as a Best Place to Work the last eleven years in a row.

 This position is responsible for the implementation of Walk to End Alzheimer’s® events to meet or exceed goals through volunteer recruitment and engagement as well as through corporate development.
 Walk to End Alzheimer’s is the fastest-growing walk program in the country, ranking as the third-largest peer-to-peer fundraising event in the United States.
 Measurable outcomes for this position include achieving designated financial and participant goals through team and individual fundraising, corporate solicitation, community partnerships, as well as increasing Walk-brand awareness and visibility in the community.
-Based in Jackson, MS this position requires frequent travel within the assigned territory.
+Based in Cleveland, OH or Akron, OH this position requires frequent travel within the assigned territory.

-- Responsible for recruitment of volunteer community leaders and training, coaching, and management resulting in the attainment of revenue of $182,000 through (3) three Walk To End Alzheimer’s.
+- Responsible for recruitment of volunteer community leaders and training, coaching, and management resulting in the attainment of revenue for the Walk To End Alzheimer’s event(s).

 - Build relationships with key volunteers, participants, sponsors and community leaders as well as existing and new corporate partners.

-- Responsible for overall Walk to End Alzheimer’s volunteer committee development, team recruitment and retention strategies, budget, timeline, marketing/PR, logistics and best practice implementation for each of the (3) three Walk To End Alzheimer’s..
+- Responsible for overall Walk to End Alzheimer’s volunteer committee development, team recruitment and retention strategies, budget, timeline, marketing/PR, logistics and best practice implementation for the assigned Walk To End Alzheimer’s event(s).

-- Through volunteer networks, prospecting, cultivating and stewarding Walk to End Alzheimer’s teams, sponsors and walkers to achieve development goal totaling $182,000.
+- Through volunteer networks, prospecting, cultivating and stewarding Walk to End Alzheimer’s teams, sponsors and walkers to achieve development goals.

 - Execute plan for maximizing team participation to achieve revenue goals by retaining existing teams, attracting new ones from all sectors of the community and by providing fundraising guidance and support.